isaacgr/jaysonic/README.md

 `port`: The host port to serve from for the server, or to connect to by the client.
 Default is `8100`. \
 `delimiter`: Delimiter to break requests by.
 Defaults to `\r\n`. \
 `version`: RPC version to use.
 Defaults to `2.0`.

+The server has an additional option specified by the [NodeJS Docs](https://nodejs.org/api/net.html#net_server_listen_options_callback).

+`exclusive`: If exclusive is false (default), then cluster workers will use the same underlying handle, allowing connection handling duties to be shared.
+When exclusive is true, the handle is not shared, and attempted port sharing results in an error

 ```js
 const Jaysonic = require("jaysonic");